mbrandonw/mbrandonw.github.io/_posts/2015-01-06-proof-in-functions.markdown

 ---
 layout:     post
 title:      "Proof in Functions"
 date:       2015-01-06
 categories: swift math
+summary:    "Swift’s generic functions allow us to explore a beautiful idea that straddles the line between mathematics and computer science"
 ---

 Swift’s generic functions allow us to explore a beautiful idea that straddles the line between mathematics and computer science.
 If you write down and implement a function using only generic data types, there is a corresponding mathematical theorem that you have proven true.
 There are a lot of pieces to that statement, but by the end of this short article you will understand what that means, and we will have constructed a computer proof of [De Morgan’s law](http://en.wikipedia.org/wiki/De_Morgan%27s_laws).